Darrenfisherlol/DataProject-FinancialAnalytics/README.md

 ---
 ### Installation

-Prerequisites
-- Latest Python
+1. Latest Python downloaded
-- Clone the repo and install dependencies
+2. Clone the repo
-- Add API keys into data.json
+3. Add API/AWS keys into data.json
+4. Run main.py to see what dependencies you are missing
+5. Download dependencies
+6. Run main.py

 ---
 ### Usage